amaadoromar/CovidTracker19/README.md

 # Covid-19 Patient Tracking Software

-This is a software project developed using UML design, C# programming, and SQL database management to create a Covid-19 patient tracking software.
+This is a software project developed  as an academic project during January 2021 using UML design, C# programming, and SQL database management to create a Covid-19 patient tracking software.
 The software allows users to add new suspected Covid-19 patients, update their state based on test results, and maintain a history of each patient's status changes.
 Additionally, the software provides statistics on the number of confirmed cases, active cases, recovered cases, and deaths.

 # Usage